pav0107/CV/README.md

 > incremental transformations to the code so that with each specific test, the
 > solution becomes more general."

-> "You followed the RGR cycle really closely."

 **On programming fluently:**

 > "You are very fluent with Ruby and RSpec syntax and language